 The blockchain is a breakthrough technology expected to improve numerous industries in the coming years.

-It’s a brand-new way of storing data in a transparent and unalterable way using the means of military grade security mechanism like Cryptography.
+It’s a brand-new way of storing data in a transparent and unalterable way using the means of military grade security mechanisms like Cryptography.

 At its core, blockchain is a shared system that can efficiently record and store transaction records.